New York Songlines: 9th Avenue

 Christopher | Barrow | Morton | Leroy | Clarkson | W Houston

 Greenwich Street was the most direct route from the town of New York to Greenwich Village, then a somewhat distant suburb.
-Because the road ran along what was then Manhattan's shoreline, it was often flooded; the alternate route became Greenwich Avenue.
+Because the road ran along what was then Manhattan's shoreline, it was often flooded; the alternate inland route became Greenwich Avenue.

 West: